Recipient: Transplant Process

 - Your surgery will last approximately 4-5 hours, followed by 1-2 hours in the recovery room.

-- You will return directly to 4-South where an experienced nurse will care for you.
+- You will return directly to the seventh floor inpatient unit (7-North) where an experienced nurse will care for you.
 Most patients do not have to stay in the Intensive Care Unit after transplant surgery.

 During Your Hospitalization